Learn About the Book

 It also may be purchased directly from State University of New York Press.

-The book is ready on Amazon for download to Kindle devices.
+The book is ready on Amazon for download to Kindles and other devices running the Kindle app.

 Try Before You Buy